 - I consider myself to have a disability

-If an applicant does not identify with any of these statements they may still apply, however we ask that they make sure to explain why they are facing a comparable level of disadvantage in their answers.
+If an applicant does not identify with any of these statements they may still apply, however we ask that they fully explain why they are facing a comparable level of disadvantage in their answers.

 Contribution to society